-Hardware-in-the-loop (HIL) simulation has been used for testing the proposed method.
-An Arduino board was programmed in MatLAB/Simulink® environment and random signals with Gaussian distribution and zero mean were used to simulate the sensors.
+A hardware-in-the-loop (HIL) simulation has been used to test the proposed method.
+An Arduino board was programmed in a MatLAB/Simulink® environment, and random signals with Gaussian distribution and a zero mean were used to simulate the sensors.